 - Possess a high level of maturity and a strong desire to pursue a master’s degree in international affairs.

-- Be proficient in Mandarin (as demonstrated via the STAMP test).
+- For Nanjing applicants: Be proficient in Mandarin (via the STAMP test).
 Students who have not achieved the recommended test score by the application deadline may be conditionally accepted to the Nanjing program under certain circumstances.

-- The online application form, which includes a statement of interest indicating motivations for wishing to pursue the BA/MA program (including your reasons for wishing to study in Bologna or Nanjing, if applicable).
+- A statement of interest indicating motivations for wishing to pursue the BA/MA program (including your reasons for wishing to study in Nanjing).

-- An official transcript, sent electronically to email@example.com.
+- An official transcript.
 For detailed instructions on how to properly request a transcript from the National Student Clearinghouse (NSC), please visit the Registrar’s Website.

 Applications will be reviewed by a joint selection committee composed of representatives from both SAIS and Homewood.
-Selected students will be invited for an interview at the SAIS campus in Washington in mid-February.
+Selected students will be invited for an interview at the SAIS campus in Washington in mid-October.
 Notifications of acceptance will be sent shortly thereafter.
-Those who are accepted will begin study at SAIS during the fall 2020 semester.
+Those who are accepted will begin study at SAIS during the Fall 2025 semester.